How to Deal with Lawyer Burnout

 Find a Cause You Care About

 As a lawyer, you have such power to make a positive difference in the world.
 The American Bar Association, your state bar, and other organizations desperately need pro bono legal help.
 Don’t think what you do doesn’t matter – you definitely matter!
 You can make a difference!
+You are uniquely qualified to change the world for the better.

 Get Professional Help or Help from the Community